 - Have consistent bedtimes and get up simultaneously, Monday through Friday.

 - Structure the day for learning, free time, healthy meals and snacks, and physical activity.

 - Allow flexibility in the schedule.
 It is okay to adapt based on the day.

 The CDC has offered recommendations to help adults have conversations with children about COVID-19 and ways they can avoid getting and spreading the disease.
-In the available case series, approximately 60% to 80% of affected patients required PICU care10,12,23,26,29, but this may change as milder cases come to attention.
+Approximately 60% to 80% of affected patients required PICU care (Whitaker et al., 2020).
+However, this may change as milder cases come to attention.
 Children may worry about themselves, their family, and friends getting ill with COVID-19.
 Parents, family members, school staff, and other trusted adults can play an important role in helping children make sense of what they hear in an honest, accurate way and minimize anxiety or fear.